Larson wins rain-delayed NASCAR Cup race at Watkins Glen

 NO THREE-PEAT

-Kevin Harvick entered the day fresh off consecutive wins at Michigan and Richmond, but he qualified outside the top 20 and never was a factor, finishing 12th.
+Kevin Harvick entered the day fresh off consecutive wins at Michigan and Richmond, but he qualfiied outside the top 20 and never was a factor, finishing 12th.

 KIMI'S DAY